-Permanent employees of the Fund participate in the Province of Prince Edward Island Civil Service Superannuation Pension Plan (the Plan) which is a multi-employer contributory defined benefit pension plan.
-The Plan provides a pension on retirement based on two percent of the best three year average salary times the number of year's pensionable service for service to December 31, 2013, and two percent of the career average salary indexed with cost of living adjustments after 2013.
+Permanent employees of the Fund participate in the Province of Prince Edward Island Public Sector Pension Plan (the Plan) which is a multi-employer contributory defined benefit pension plan.
+The Plan provides a pension on retirement based on two percent of the best three year average salary times the number of years of pensionable service for service to December 31, 2013, and two percent of the career average salary indexed with cost of living adjustments after 2013.
 Indexing is subject to the funded level of the plan after December 31, 2016.
 The Plan is administered by the Province of Prince Edward Island.
-The Fund's annual portion of the contributions to the Plan are paid by the province and recognized on the province's financial statements.
-Any unfunded liability is the responsibility of the province and therefore no liability has been recognized in these financial statements.
+The Fund's annual portion of the contributions to the Plan was paid by the Province and recognized on the Province's financial statements.
+Any unfunded liability of the Plan is the responsibility of the Province and therefore no liability has been recognized in these financial statements.